 That kind of thing runs off of me like a duck’s back, but it can be quite upsetting when you’re new to blogging or don’t have a thick skin.

-Grow a thick skin.
+Grow a Thick Skin.

 I could also have named that headline, “blogging is addictive”.
 It’s true, isn’t it?